 First, it’s important to verify that severe or rapid-onset menstrual pain is not caused by something else, such as adenomyosis, endometriosis, fibroids, IUD use, cervical cysts or polyps, Irritable Bowel Syndrome, Pelvic Inflammatory Disease, scarring or excessive dieting.
 Some of these conditions can remain undiagnosed for long periods so ask your licensed provider to oversee the appropriate tests in order to rule them out.

 Conventional medical treatment for uncomplicated menstrual pain includes prescription medications, and hormonal birth control is also frequently recommended.
-But some prefer not to choose this route.

 Assessing your menstrual pain

-I use a range of homeopathic and other natural therapeutics to address menstrual pain.
+For those interested in an integrative approach that complements conventional care, I use a range of homeopathic and other natural therapeutics to address menstrual pain.
 First, I ask many specific questions about your menstrual pain: how long you have been experiencing it, the exact sensation (stabbing, sharp, burning, aching, etc.), how the pain rates on a scale of 1 to 10 (this helps later in determining if there has been improvement), the precise location (e.g. if there is a dominant side, whether the pain radiates elsewhere), the timing (e.g. several days before your periods starts, after the flow starts, etc.), if there is a time of day or night when it’s worse, how long the pain lasts (hours or days), whether the pain has responded to any previous treatment (e.g. over-the-counter or prescription drugs), if there is anything you do that makes it feel better (e.g. a hot compress, massage, lying in a fetal position, exercise, etc.), what makes it worse, and finally, if you experience other symptoms along with the menstrual pain (e.g. vomiting, headache).

 An initial homeopathic assessment is always holistic, so I will as much as possible want to get to know you as a unique individual: what you do in your leisure time, the nature of your relationships, and perhaps about your childhood as well.
 I will also do a head-to-toe “review of systems”.